GoogleChrome/web.dev/src/site/content/en/blog/responsive-web-design-basics/index.md

 [Some browsers](https://css-tricks.com/probably-use-initial-scale1/)
 keep the page's width constant when rotating to landscape mode, and zoom rather than reflow to fill the screen.
-Adding the attribute `initial-scale=1` instructs browsers to establish a 1:1 relationship between CSS pixels and device-independent pixels regardless of device orientation, and allows the page to take advantage of the full landscape width.
+Adding the value `initial-scale=1` instructs browsers to establish a 1:1 relationship between CSS pixels and device-independent pixels regardless of device orientation, and allows the page to take advantage of the full landscape width.